gumaerc-testorg/21h.381j-fall-2015/content/pages/syllabus.md

 Course Description
 ------------------

 This seminar examines women's experiences during and after war, revolution, and genocide.
-The focus of the course is mostly on the 20th century and on North America, Europe and the Middle East.
+The focus of the course is mostly on the 20{{< sup "th" >}} century and on North America, Europe and the Middle East.
 It is organized thematically; we focus on a different topic each week that might pertain to a different geographical area or time period but is related to women and war, understood broadly.

 Format
 ------